 - 1/4 cup fresh bread crumbs

-- 1 tablespoon finely chopped parsley, plus more for garnish
+- 1 tablespoon finely chopped flat-leaf parsley plus more for garnish

 - Splash (big or small, according to your discretion) brandy

 - 1 pound smallish to medium cremini mushrooms trimmed

 - 1/2 smallish loaf (8 oz) ciabatta

 - Preheat the oven to 400°F (200°C).
 Lightly oil a rimmed baking sheet.

 - In a bowl, combine the pecorino, bread crumbs, garlic, herbs, and lemon zest.